-My review of Premise:
+My review of Premise

 Premise is a deceptively simple, but feature rich, tool.

-If you use WordPress, Premise works with your existing Theme.
+If you use WordPress, Premise works with your existing theme.
 You can keep your web site design, and also quickly get set up to sell your products or services, password protect video or downloads, or set up membership sites and online classes, so only members can log in and see your password protected content.

-Now in version 2.5.3, Premise can add your buyers or subscribers to your AWeber or MailChimp email list — to a specific list of your choice.
+Premise can add your buyers or subscribers to your AWeber or MailChimp email list — to a specific list of your choice.

 Premise will work with PayPal (and others) to take payments, so you can sell your services and downloadable products.
 Premise serves as the storefront and shopping cart, assigns member access, tracks recurring payments, and even adds members to the AWeber or MailChimp email list for that course or product, and, optionally to your private vBulletin or bbPress forum.